 The local cuisine of Upper Mustang is a unique blend of Tibetan and Nepalese cuisine, with its own distinct flavor and style.
 Some of the must-try dishes during the trek include Thukpa, a hot and filling noodle soup made with vegetables, meat, and noodles.
-Momos, a popular snack, are dumplings made with a dough wrapper and filled with vegetables or meat, often served steamed or fried.
-Chhurpi, a hard and chewy cheese made from yak milk, is often used as a side dish or snack.
+People make momos, a popular snack, by using a dough wrapper and filling them with vegetables or meat, and they often serve them steamed or fried.
+Likewsie, People often use chhurpi, a hard and chewy cheese made from yak milk, as a side dish or snack.

 Thenthuk, a hearty noodle soup with handmade noodles, vegetables, and meat, is a great meal after a long day of trekking.
 Yak meat, which is lean and high in protein, is a common ingredient in stews, curries, and stir-fries, and is a must-try for meat eaters.
 Don’t forget to try some local snacks and drinks, such as roasted barley flour, butter tea, and Chhyang, a local alcoholic beverage made from fermented barley.

 The people of Upper Mustang are known for their warmth and hospitality.
 You will be welcomed with open arms and treated like family wherever you go.
 You can experience the local culture by staying in traditional lodges, eating local cuisine, and interacting with locals.